prisma/tiberius/README.md

 A native Microsoft SQL Server (TDS) client for Rust.

+### Goals

+- A perfect implementation of the TDS protocol.
+- Asynchronous network IO.
+- Independent of the protocol.
+- Support for latest versions of Linux, Windows and macOS.

+### Non-goals

+- Connection pooling (use [bb8](https://crates.io/crates/bb8), [mobc](https://crates.io/crates/mobc), [deadpool](https://crates.io/crates/deadpool) or any of the other asynchronous connection pools)
+- Query building
+- Object-relational mapping

 ### Supported SQL Server versions

 | Version | Support level | Notes                               |